HMS Apollo (1794)

-HMS Apollo, the third ship of the Royal Navy to be named for the Greek god Apollo, was a 38-gun fifth-rate frigate of the Royal Navy.
-She served during the French Revolutionary Wars, but her career ended after just four years in service when she was wrecked on the Haak sands off the Dutch coast.
+HMS Apollo was a 38-gun fifth-rate frigate of the Royal Navy.
+She served in the French Revolutionary Wars, but Apollos career ended after just four years of service when she was wrecked off the Dutch coast on 7 January 1799.

 Construction

 Apollo was ordered on 28 March 1793 and was laid down that month at the yards of John Perry & Hanket, at Blackwall.
 She was launched on 18 March 1794 and was completed at Woolwich Dockyard on 23 September 1794.
 She cost £13,577 to build; this rising to a total of £20,779 when the cost of fitting her for service was included.

 Career

 Apollo was launched in March 1794 and commissioned in August under her first commander, Captain John Manley.
-Her career began inauspiciously, when Manley accidentally ran her aground on sandbanks in the mouth of the Wash in late 1794.
+Her career began inauspiciously, when Manley accidentally ran her aground on the Lemon and Ower Sand, at the mouth of the Wash, in December 1794.
 On Manley's orders the ship was lightened by the disposal over the side of her stores and several of her guns, after which she floated free of the sand.
 Her rudder had broken in the process, and after some difficulty she was sailed to Great Yarmouth for repairs.